Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Upper abdominal pain or pressure

 If you or someone you know is experiencing any of the above symptoms, go to the ER right away.
-But if you have the flu or another minor illness, see your health care provider or talk with a pharmacist to see if there are over-the-counter medications you can take.
+But if you have the flu or another minor illness, see your health care provider or talk with a pharmacist to see if there are over-the-counter medicines you can take.

 Look into other treatment options.
-A 24-hour urgent care center can help you avoid an expensive trip to the ER for treatment of fevers, broken bones, ear infections, and the flu.
+An urgent care center can help you avoid an expensive trip to the ER for treatment of minor illnesses such as fevers, broken bones, ear infections, and the flu.

 Take good care of yourself.
 Stay healthy by eating a nutritious diet, exercising regularly, and treating minor illnesses before they become major.
 Also, get routine medical care, and do not smoke.
 These steps are the best ways to avoid the need for emergency medical care.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |